Wall Street Pummels Hecla Mining Company (HL) After Recent Earnings Report

 HL’s Market Performance

-HL stocks went up by 3.77% for the week, with a monthly jump of 5.57% and a quarterly performance of 56.70%, while its annual performance rate touched 4.40%.
-The volatility ratio for the week stands at 4.47% while the volatility levels for the past 30 days are set at 5.26% for Hecla Mining Company.
-The simple moving average for the period of the last 20 days is 1.46% for HL stocks with a simple moving average of 12.78% for the last 200 days.
+HL stocks went down by 0.00% for the week, with a monthly jump of 11.78% and a quarterly performance of 45.45%, while its annual performance rate touched 10.93%.
+The volatility ratio for the week stands at 3.91% while the volatility levels for the past 30 days are set at 5.17% for Hecla Mining Company.
+The simple moving average for the period of the last 20 days is 1.88% for HL stocks with a simple moving average of 15.29% for the last 200 days.

 Analysts’ Opinion of HL